Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Method

-\textbf{Dense reward prediction via latent similarity.} Rather than querying rewards at every denoising step, we limit reward queries to three per trajectory: two fixed queries at the first and last steps, and one query at an adaptively selected intermediate step, referred to as the \textit{anchor step}.
-To determine the anchor step, we first need to calculate the cosine similarity between the latent representations of each intermediate $\hat{\mathbf{x}}_t$ and those at the first and last steps, respectively:
+\textbf{Dense reward prediction via latent similarity.} Rather than querying rewards at every denoising step, we limit reward queries to three per trajectory: two fixed queries at the first and last steps, and one query at an adaptively selected intermediate step, referred to as the \textit{anchor step} ($t_{\text{anchor}}$).
+To determine the anchor step, we first calculate the cosine similarity between the latent representations of each predicted clean state $\hat{\mathbf{x}}_0^t$ and those at the first and last steps, respectively:

-Then, the intermediate step that minimizes the sum of cosine similarities to the first and last steps is selected as the anchor step $t_{\text{anchor}}$, as it represents the step with the highest divergence from the two extremes of the trajectory:
+The anchor step is then identified as the step that minimizes the sum of cosine similarities to the first and last steps: